 Human papillomavirus (HPV) is the most common sexually transmitted infection in the United States.
 HPV can also cause cancer, especially cervical cancer.
 The physicians at The Association for Women’s Health Care encourage you to protect your health with regular check-ups and to consider getting the HPV vaccine.
-Schedule an appointment at one of our convenient locations in Chicago and Northbrook, Illinois to learn more about preventing HPV.
+Schedule an appointment at one of our convenient locations in The Loop in Chicago and Northbrook, Illinois to learn more about preventing HPV.

 Human papillomavirus, or HPV, is the name of a large group of viruses that can be picked up from a variety of sources, including sexual intercourse.
 Many types of HPV don’t cause health problems.
 Of the sexually transmitted HPV viruses, some cause genital warts, while others -- called high-risk HPV -- cause cancer.